mmarkin/GPS-NTP-Timeserver/README.md

 Several DS3231 modules being sold today contain a hazardous design flaw in which it supplies a voltage to the battery cradle regardless if it came with a rechargeable battery or not.
 If it came with a CR2032 battery (non-rechargeable) the consequence is that it will swell, explode, or worse.
-If it came with a LIR2032 battery (rechargeable), the module being fed with 5v will generate an unsafe charging voltage for that battery.
+If it came with an LIR2032 battery (rechargeable) and the module is fed with 5v, that will generate an unsafe charging voltage for that battery.

-There are workarounds for that so you do not need to toss your module away, the most popular being removing a diode and/or resistor.
+There are workarounds for this so you do not need to toss your module away, the most popular being the removal of a diode and/or resistor.

 There is a long discussion on the thread below about the root cause and possible fixes: